 – Values and Goals

 The group facilitator is Janelle Alabiso, MA.
-Janelle also works at the McLean Anxiety and Mastery Program and has extensive training working with individuals with OCD.
+Janelle also works at the McLean Anxiety and Mastery Program and has extensive training working with individuals with OCD and anxiety.
 For more information regarding Janelle’s background, training, and clinical experiences please click here.

 This is an ongoing group; individuals are welcome to join at any time.
 Individuals are invited to come to each group meeting or may attend at whatever frequency best suits their needs.
 Prior to attending your first session please contact Kim at: email@example.com or 978.270.8925.